realalanc/realalanc.github.io/index.md

   - Using LLM as an extractor to identify rare cells from data, which can be used in different biological domains.

 - **Causal Prediction in microsatellite instability (MSI) and gene network**
-  Xi'an Jiaotong University, with Xiaofei Yang [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=dztQpOgAAAAJ) and Kai Ye[Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=ZANw36QAAAAJ) Year: 2022
+  Xi'an Jiaotong University, with Xiaofei Yang [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=dztQpOgAAAAJ) and Kai Ye [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=ZANw36QAAAAJ) Year: 2022
   Status: Paused
   - Developed a toolbox for causal prediction between gene networks and MSI, involving correlation filtering, causal graph generation, and correctness checking via causal inference algorithms.